 - Our school is an inclusive school that welcomes all who wish to attend whilst recognising that some face barriers to attendance, participation and achievement. - Our school makes provision for children whose needs fall into the following categories: - Cognition and Learning e.g. dyslexia - Communication and Interaction e.g. Speech and Language, autism - Social, Emotional and Mental Health difficulties e.g. social skills, behaviour - Sensory and or Physical Needs e.g. hearing impairment - Our school has an experienced SENCo and the needs of the children are carefully considered and supported by Teaching Assistants as appropriate.
-Interventions are tightly structured and regularly reviewed. - Each class has the benefit of at least one Teaching Assistant. - Our teaching assistants have significant experience supporting children with different needs, including Autism and Downs Syndrome and they receive regular, appropriate training. - Specialist teacher advice and assessments are sought, as required. - We pride ourselves on working with a multi-agency approach and have excellent links with a wide variety of agencies, including PDVS, housing, Key Parenting, Speech and Language service, IDSS, school nurses.
+Interventions are tightly structured and regularly reviewed. - Each class has the benefit of at least one Teaching Assistant. - Our teaching assistants have significant experience supporting children with different needs, including Autism and Downs Syndrome and they receive regular, appropriate training. - Specialist teacher advice and assessments are sought, as required. - We pride ourselves on working with a multi-agency approach and have excellent links with a wide variety of agencies.